 The inverse electrocardiographic (ECG) problem of recovering epicardial potentials from body-surface measurements has wide applications from noninvasive diagnosis of cardiac diseases (e.g. ischemia) to guidance of intervention (e.g. ablation and defibrillation).
 ECG simulations include mathematical modeling of the biophysical process and geometric approximation of the anatomical structure of human bodies.
-We consider the problem that models the cardiac source by epicardial potential distribution, given by:
+We consider a model that characterizes the cardiac source by epicardial potential distribution, given as follows: